StackVista/stackstate-docs/develop/reference/stql_reference.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

-# StackState Query Language \(STQL\)
+# Rancher Observability Query Language \(STQL\)

 ## Overview

-This page describes how to use the built-in StackState Query Language \(STQL\) to write advanced topology component filters.
-STQL queries are used in StackState to write [advanced topology filters](../../use/stackstate-ui/filters.md#advanced-topology-filters).
+This page describes how to use the built-in Rancher Observability Query Language \(STQL\) to write advanced topology component filters.
+STQL queries are used in Rancher Observability to write [advanced topology filters](../../use/stackstate-ui/filters.md#advanced-topology-filters).

 An STQL query consists of [component filters](stql_reference.md#component-filters) and [functions](stql_reference.md#functions).
 The query output is a component, or set of components, filtered from the complete topology.